Key takeaways

 |---|---|---|---|---|---|

-What they share: Mandatory gates between phases.
+What they share: Mandatory gates between phases (OpenSpec excepted — it deliberately drops them).
 You can't skip brainstorming, you can't code before tests, you can't merge without review.

 Superpowers is the most opinionated — it uses persuasion principles (Cialdini's Influence) to prevent agents from skipping steps even under "time pressure" .
-Jesse Vincent, the creator, has a detailed blog post on his process that's worth reading for the philosophy behind the framework.
+Jesse Vincent's framework is now the most-starred project in the category at 224,691 stars (up 4x since February), with 787K installs via Anthropic's official plugin marketplace and eight supported harnesses.

-BMAD is the most comprehensive, covering the entire agile lifecycle from ideation to deployment.
+BMAD reached ~49K stars and v6.8, covering the entire agile lifecycle from ideation to deployment.
 One independent case study used it to build a multi-tenant SaaS platform and reported "a level of precision and speed unattainable with unstructured AI development methods" .

 Layer 2: Official Skill Catalogs